The Crow: Stairway to Heaven: Cancellation

-Despite positive reviews the series was cancelled after one season in June 1999, when Polygram was sold to Universal Studios, which decided not to continue Stairway to Heaven.
+Despite positive reviews the series was cancelled after one season in June 1999, when PolyGram was sold to Universal Studios.
+Universal had initially stated their intention to continue the series, citing what they felt was strong international appeal, however they eventually reversed their decision based on what was described as "a combination of domestic and international factors."
 The producers planned to make a television movie to wrap up the major loose ends from the cliffhanger at the end of the final episode, but it never materialized.

 Later, Bryce Zabel said that he planned to make a six-hour miniseries to wrap up the show.
 According to him, the series would pick up five years after the events of the finale.